laminlabs/lamindb/docs/organize.md

 ## Versioned collections of artifacts

-Sometimes, you need to both group artifacts by metadata and version the entire set.
-For this, use {class}`~lamindb.Collection`
+If you want to group artifacts by metadata and version the entire set, use {class}`~lamindb.Collection`.

 <img width="160" alt="image" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/QR0KuktVEnVL08K90000.png"/>